 - Lansdowne Lane

-- Union Street east of Upton Road
+- Union Street East of Upton Road at Brunswick Square

-- Morgan Avenue (consider stopping up this street at the southern end)
+- Morgan Avenue

 Off-carriageway provision for contraflow cycling (shared use or segregated provision) is recommended for the following areas (shown as green lines on the map).
-Use of Low Traffic Neighbourhood approaches and modal filters could also be considered in these areas.
+Use of modal filters could also be considered in these areas.